GoosefleetEO/aa-structuretimers/README.md

 ## Overview

-Timerboard2 is an enhancement of the Auth timerboard / structure timers app.
+Structure Timer is an enhancement of the Auth Timerboard / Structure Timer app.
 It has the same basic functionality has timerboard:

 - Create and edit timers for structures
 - See all current timers at a glance and with live countdowns for each